EvernodeXRPL/evernode-docs/docs/source/sdk/hotpocket/hpdevkit/overview.md

 node myclient.js
 ```

 This will start the client application and connect a HotPocket node listening to port 8081.
-Also note that you need to have HotPocket nodes running on your machine for the client to connect.
+Also, note that you need to have HotPocket nodes running on your machine for the client to connect.

 ## Advanced usage